 - Print all necessary readings for the instructors prior to the start of the semester and each week.
 Before the courses begin, create course binders for each student (if applicable) with all non-book readings for the semester (e.g., articles, PDFs, handouts, etc.).

-- Hold consistent weekly office hours in the UPEP office (SAEC 1225).
+- Hold consistent weekly office hours in the UPEP office (SAEC 2220).
 Please inform Directors of the day/time you will be in the office each week for the entire semester.
 At least 2 hours a week are required, although we invite you to do more.
+During COVID-19 campus visitation restrictions, your office hours are flexible.
+However, important printing will need to be completed on campus each week.
+If you foresee any challenges with holding on-campus office hours, please make note of this in your application so that we can work out an appropriate schedule with you.

-- Each week gather newspapers from campus (e.g., New York Times, USA Today, SL Tribune, and Desert News) for UPEP students and coordinate pick up with Teaching and Learning Lab Assistants.
+- Each week gather newspapers from campus (e.g., New York Times, USA Today, SL Tribune, and Desert News) for UPEP students and coordinate pick up with Teaching and Learning Lab Assistant

 All applicants should be highly motivated, dependable, and able to check email at least every 48 hours.
 Applicants should not hold any ill feelings or biases towards people with incarceration histories.
 We strongly encourage individuals directly impacted by incarceration to apply.